 1. Switch off your phone

 As lovers, you are sure to go out for dinner, drinks, parties, etc. Try switching off your phone during this time and engage in a real conversation.
-Often, taking selfies, posting them instead of talking, (AKA social media mistakes you should avoid) can cause more harm to your relationship than it does any good.
+Often, taking selfies, posting them on social media and then constantly checking for likes and comments can cause more harm to your relationship than it does any good.
 Talk to one another.

 Give your phone a little rest and hold each other’s hand.
 It will be hard and you may find your hand slipping into your pocket or purse, but make efforts to spend time with your partner minus any distraction.